 2. Flexibility and variety Thanks to a broad-based liberal arts curriculum to skills-based programs geared toward employment, you can find a school in the US that fits your learning style and objectives.
 You will also find obscure minors and programs of study in the US, such as Oceanography & Coastal Science at Louisiana State University.

-3. Learning from industry leaders Many classes at US universities are considered active learning environments and are taught by professors with years of experience working in their respective fields.
+3. Learning from industry leaders Many classes at US universities are considered active learning environments—like the MakerSpace at Cleveland State University—and are taught by professors with years of experience working in their respective fields.

 Support for International Students